swm8023/com.unity.ide.vscode/README.md

 ### Project SDK Support

 This package provides project SDK support according to .Net 7 and .Net 6.
-This means that you can use the latest C# features and language features in your Unity projects.
+This means that you can use the latest C# features and language features in your Unity projects (provided Unity supports them).

 ### Auto Generation for omnisharp.json & .editorconfig